edodotnet/edodotnet/README.md

 - 👋 Hi, I’m @edodotnet
-- 👀 I’m interested in architecture, interior design, web design,...
+- 👀 I’m interested in web design
 - 🌱 I’m currently learning html5, css3,
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...